chromestone/Advances-In-XR/index.md

 Perhaps there is a way to create a loss function that enforces smoothness on various head angles (which might require face reconstruction) and lighting conditions.
 I would have to imagine such a method would be costly to compute.

 There are also datasets available for FER on videos.
 Using models that work with videos might help smooth out the predicted emotion.
 (Though we'd have to consider the computational cost given the limited compute budget on mobile devices.)

+**Speech-to-Text:** <br />
+Future work such as denoising the raw audio file can be done in order to improve the accuracy rate.

 ## Related Work <a name="rwork"></a>